njd5475/slim-ide/CAPABILITIES.md

 * Capability for the user to clear see where one file ends and another begins

 ## Missing Capabilities (in priority order)

+* Capability for the user to be able to insert new characters and delete existing ones and save the changes.
 * Capability for the user to know where the current scroll position is so they know approximately how far through the current number of lines they are.
 * Capability for the user to open files on click from the current directory if no files are opened from the command line.
 * Capability for the user to tell which file is currently visible